deco3500/TeamLumos/README.md

 <strong>Web Application:</strong><br>
 1. Run on the above demo URL to access them through web browser.

-<strong> How to Run the prototype:</strong>
+<strong> How to Run the prototype:</strong><br>

-1. Run the mobile application and open the web application separately.
+1. Run the mobile application and open the web application separately.<br>

-2. Login through the mobile application to give access to the application.(Dummy Features)
+2. Login through the mobile application to give access to the application.(Dummy Features)<br>

-3. On the home page, click on the scan button
+3. On the home page, click on the scan button.<br>

 4. Because of technology limitation, integration of Aurasma Application is not available at this moment.
-Therefore, users should use Aurasma applition separately.
+Therefore, users should use Aurasma applition separately.<br>

-5. User can scan through Aurasma app and scan the the news article to get URL for full articles through their mobile application browser.
+5. User can scan through Aurasma app and scan the the news article to get URL for full articles through their mobile application browser.<br>

-6. User then can upvote and downvote the articles.(Unimplemented, in the prototype it showed by the click of the icon and the number of the vote will incremented)
+6. User then can upvote and downvote the articles.(Unimplemented, in the prototype it showed by the click of the icon and the number of the vote will incremented)<br>

 7. User then can comment from the mobile application through provided commnet box.
-The comment will automatically send to the web application and then will be displayed in respective column
+The comment will automatically send to the web application and then will be displayed in respective column.<br>

 <strong>Prototype Draft:</strong>